gfabrego/DropboxGradlePlugin/README.md

 # DropboxGradlePlugin
-Sample repository with a Gradle Plugin which allows to upload apk files to Dropbox.
+Sample repository with a Gradle Plugin which allows to upload apk files to Dropbox http://blog.gfabrego.com/2016/06/creating-gradle-plugins-for-android.html

 If you want to try, you should: